 As an economist, you may be employed in:

-Other potential employers include nonprofit agencies, international trade associations or governmental agencies such as the U.S. Bureau of Labor Statistics.
+associations or nonprofit and governmental agencies, such as the Bureau of Labor Statistics.
 Some economists work for consulting firms or are self-employed consultants.

 We teach you a marketable, transferable skill set that makes you a valuable asset to any company.
-Our curriculum provides a unique perspective on economics because of the shared resources between the Department of Finance, Insurance, Real Estate and Law (FIREL) in the College of Business and the Department of Economics in the College of Arts and Sciences.
+Our curriculum provides a unique view on economics because of the shared resources between the Department of Finance, Insurance, Real Estate and Law (FIREL) in the College of Business and the Department of Economics in the College of Arts and Sciences.

-The College of Business is accredited by AACSB International — The Association to Advance Collegiate Schools of Business (777 South Harbour Island Blvd., Suite 750, Tampa, Fla.
-33602-5730; telephone 813-769-6500).
+The College of Business is accredited by AACSB International — The Association to Advance Collegiate Schools of Business (777 South Harbour Island Blvd., Suite 750; Tampa, Fla.
+33602; telephone 813-769-6500).
 This distinction means the college meets or exceeds strict standards for excellence in education.

-In your junior year, take the SAT or the ACT and have your scores sent to UNT.
+In your junior year, take the SAT or ACT and have your scores sent to UNT.

-In your senior year, apply for admission at ApplyTexas.org by March 1 and request that your high school transcript be sent to the UNT admissions office.
+In your senior year, apply for admission by March 1 and request that your high school transcript be sent to the UNT admissions office.

 Advanced Placement and International Baccalaureate courses can count toward college credit at UNT.

-If you're attending a Texas community college, you should consult our Transfer Articulation web page, the UNT Undergraduate Catalog and an academic counselor/advisor to review your degree plan.
-Proper planning allows you to receive the maximum amount of transfer credits.
+If you're attending a Texas community college, you should consult our online transfer guides, the UNT Undergraduate Catalog and an academic counselor or advisor to review your degree plan.
+Proper planning will allow you to receive the maximum amount of transfer credits.

-Our Transfer Center will help you make a successful transition to college life at UNT by connecting you to a peer mentor and other campus resources.
-Each year, we welcome more transfer students than any other institution in the state.
-The center is in the University Union, Room 320.
+Our Transfer Center will help you make a successful transition to college life at UNT by connecting you with a peer mentor and other campus resources.
+Each year, 3,900 students transfer to UNT.
+More information about the center is at transition.unt.edu.